Putin says he’s ‘ready’ for potential talks with Trump during year-end news conference

 “But you and I are adults, we understand, right?”
 Putin said.
 “12 years ago, a man disappeared in Syria, 12 years ago!
 We understand what the situation was there 12 years ago, there was active military action, and on both sides.
 Does President Assad himself know what happened to this American citizen, a journalist who was doing his journalistic duty in a combat zone?
 Nevertheless, I promise that I will ask this question to those people who control the situation on the ground in Syria today.”

-The annual event allows citizens and journalists to ask the Russian president questions directly, providing a glimpse into Putin’s views on critical matters, and gives the Kremlin leader a platform to showcase his main talking points and address both domestic and international issues.
-The marathon sessions in the past have lasted well over four hours.
+Putin also boasted about the capability of the Oreshnik, a new nuclear-capable ballistic missile that Russia recently fired at the Ukrainian city of Dnipro.
+He repeated an earlier threat to strike Ukraine again with the missile, suggesting that it be fired at Kyiv as a test of Western-supplied air defense equipment.

+The annual year-end Q&A with Putin has become something akin to a public ritual in Russia.
+Social media posts suggest that schools, kindergartens, and public institutions across Russia and occupied territories in Ukraine organized collective viewings of the broadcast.
+Videos and photos showed educators and students, including young children, gathered in front of screens.
+Regional governors from regions bordering Ukraine publicly displayed their interest in the event, sharing similar photos on their official Telegram channels.

-This year’s conference comes amid mounting economic challenges, ongoing tensions over the war on Ukraine, and increased scrutiny on Russia’s international and domestic policies as President-elect Donald Trump prepares to take office in the United States.
+This year’s conference comes amid mounting economic challenges, ongoing tensions over the war on Ukraine, and uncertainty as Trump prepares to take office in the United States.
+But Putin remained on message, assuring his domestic audience that Russia, despite setbacks, was prevailing on all fronts.

 The-CNN-Wire